jonhymeine/pipeline-instructions-optimizer/README.md

 1. Input pipeline's clock time (in nanoseconds);
 2. Choose the input file that contains the binary instructions;
 3. Execute the optimization and measure the pipeline's performance;
-4. Generate the output file that contains the optimized binary instructions;
+4. Generate the output file that contains the protected binary instructions;
 5. Show the performance results.

 ## Assumptions